relex/aini/README.md

 func (inventory *InventoryData) Reconcile()
-    Reconcile ensures inventory basic rules, run after updates After initial inventory file processing, only direct relationships are set This method sets Children and Parents
+    Reconcile ensures inventory basic rules, run after updates After initial inventory file processing, only direct relationships are set

+    This method:

+        * (re)sets Children and Parents for hosts and groups
+        * ensures that mandatory groups exist
+        * calculates variables for hosts and groups

 ```